Find opportunities to meet and learn from other health professionals interested in blood fats and cardiovascular disease

 The HEART UK Nutrition Academy

-HEART UK's Nutrition Academy provides support to health care professionals providing dietary advice to patients with lipid conditions, including complex and rare conditions.
+HEART UK's Nutrition Academy will provide support to healthcare professionals responsible for giving dietary advice to patients with lipid conditions, including complex and rare conditions.

 Annual Scientific Conference